oznogon/cc-srd5/README.md

 This project is inspired by the stalwart [Hypertext d20 SRD](http://www.d20srd.org/) by Jans Carton.

-> **WARNING:** This is a work in progress.
-Using it as a source for a product might expose you to liability from one of the demonstrably worst-behaving corporate owners in gaming.
-I am not a lawyer, and this is not legal advice; consult a lawyer before using this SRD, especially in a commercial product.
-Any terms in this document not owned by me or otherwise freely available content are used unintentionally from the source document and will be removed immediately upon request, especially if you're the person who left them in by mistake in the first place.
+> **WARNING:** This is a work in progress, and I provide no guarantees or legal protections that it is safe or legal to use.
+Using this work as a source for a commercial product might expose you to liability from one of the demonstrably worst-behaving corporate owners in gaming.
+I am not a lawyer, and this is not legal advice; consult a lawyer before using this *SRD*.
+>
+> Any terms in this document not owned by me, or are not otherwise freely available or openly licensed content compatible with the CC-BY-4.0 license, are used unintentionally from the source document.
+I will remove them immediately when I find them and upon request, especially if you are the person who left them in by mistake in the first place or a representative of their publisher.

 ## Generic terms

 > While the CC-BY-4.0 license release of *SRD 5.1* changes the potential reality of any OGL-declared Product Identity in its contents, I'm personally removing any of it from this conversion in order to ensure that this resource remains, both in spirit and letter, in compliance with its permissive license despite the chaotic nature of the publisher's relicensing and their slipshod editing of the *SRD*.

-Continuing with the intent of changes that the *SRD*'s original publisher made in revisions to remove terms closely associated with the publisher's copyrighted settings, I've replaced terms formerly listed as OGL Product Identity with the following generic terms, which I do not claim to own and do not declare as OGL Product Identity.
+Continuing with the intent of changes that the *SRD*'s original publisher made in revisions to remove terms closely associated with the publisher's copyrighted settings, I've replaced terms listed by the first-party publisher as OGL Product Identity with the following generic terms, which I do not claim to own.
 Where possible, I release these replacement terms into the public domain to the fullest extent allowed in all jurisdictions, without any need for attribution:

 -   hooked hulk (*guards and wards*)
 -   eyestalker (*deck of illusions*)